FlashEvents 2.2.0

 {

-_logger.LogInformation("Sending welcome email for order {OrderId}...", @event.OrderId);
+_logger.LogInformation("Sending email for order {OrderId}...", @event.OrderId);

-await _emailService.SendEmailAsync(@event.CustomerEmail, "Your order is confirmed!");
+await _emailService.SendEmailAsync(@event.CustomerEmail, "Order confirmed!");

 }